-The two most common diseases treated with laser are retinal tears (to seal the retinal layers together) and diabetic retinopathy (to stop leakage from small blood vessels that cause swelling or stop new blood vessels from growing).
+The two most common diseases treated with laser are retinal tears and diabetic retinopathy.
+During retinal tear surgery, a laser is used to seal the retinal layers back together.
+Similarly, diabetic retinopathy can be treated using retinal laser surgery to stop leakage from small blood vessels that cause swelling, or to stop new blood vessels from growing.

 Laser treatment aims to lower the risk of further vision loss – it is unlikely that lost vision will be recovered.

-A vitrectomy involves removing the vitreous gel (the clear, jelly-like fluid inside your eye) using keyhole surgery so that stitches are not needed.
+Vitrectomy is a type of retinal surgery that involves removing the vitreous gel (the clear, jelly-like fluid inside your eye).
+This procedure uses keyhole surgery so that stitches are not needed.
 It is performed in the day surgery – the procedure itself usually takes around 30 to 45 minutes.

 Once the vitreous is removed, it is replaced with a bubble of gas or sterile saline.
 Silicone oil may be used if the retina has been detached for a long time or retinal scarring is present.